marceltanuri/productivity/jiraAPI/README.md

 ```
     Login page is opened, username and password are submited >

-        Once authenticated, the automated browser has permission to access Jira API
+        Once authenticated, the automated browser recieves cookies containing valid session tokens
 ```

 ### * A webserver is started
 ```
-The webserver role as a proxy >
+The nodeJS webserver role as a proxy >
-    requests sent to the webserver are internally redirected to the automated browser
+    requests sent to the webserver are internally redirected to JIRA API, those cookies recieved by the automated browser are user at this point.
 ```

 ### Configure and start your container